chrissobolewski/htmm/_notes/Lifestyle creep.md

 The more you earn, the more you spend.
 That's one of the [[Bad money habits]].

-You get a raise, and immediately your [[Expenses]] go up as well (especially the [[Lifestyle expenses]]).
+You get a raise, and immediately your [[Expenses]] go up as well.
 It's only reasonable, right? -- after all, we earn more to make our lives better.
 And we make our lives better by spending more money.

 Except, that's not entirely true.
 If your income and expenses rise at the same rate, you're in trouble. *Lifestyle creep* is... creeping up on you.
 You may earn twice as much as you earned a few years ago (see also: [[Increasing your income]]) , but you're still living paycheck-to-paycheck.